thomasgtaylor/how.wtf/content/post/2022-06-24-check-if-string-contains-substring-in-python.md

 ---
-title: Check if a String Contains a Substring in Python
-date: 2022-06-24T01:30:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2022-06-24 01:30:00-04:00
 description: Easily check if a string contains a substring or multiple substrings in Python.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Check if a String Contains a Substring in Python
 ---

 Checking if a string contains a substring is trivial in Python!